Private Counselling For Female Sex Addiction: Sydney and Online

 ABOUT HEALTHY FEMALE SEXUALITY

 Female sexuality has been historically controversial.
-At the beginning of the last century, women were believed to not being able to experience sexual pleasure and orgasm, and therefore not missing it.
-A common expectation, past and present, associates female sexual fulfilment with relationship attachment.
+At the beginning of the last century, women were falsely believed to not being able to experience sexual pleasure and orgasm, and therefore not having sexual desire.
+A common expectation has associated female sexual fulfilment exclusively with relationship attachment.

-Women, who are passing through a phase of conscience sexual and personal development, and are freely experimenting with, and discovering their sexuality, are NOT sex addicts.
-These women simply learn to embrace their sexual abilities by getting in tune with their own sexual bodies, and by becoming familiar with how their sensual and sexual bodies work; thus learning the integration of their sexual spirituality.
-These are practises men have engaged in throughout the ages, and are not related to sexual addiction.
+Women, who are passing through a phase of conscious sexual and personal development, and freely experimenting with their sexuality, are not sex addicts.
+These women simply learn to embrace their sexuality by getting in touch with their own sexual bodies.
+This is a natural integration process of healthy sexual spirituality.

 WHAT IS FEMALE SEX ADDICTION DISORDER?

-Female sex addiction disorder, like their male counterpart, is characterised by compulsive escalations of sexual acts and fantasies, and by escalations of sexual intensity to the expense of progressive emotional and sexual intimacy erosion.
+Female sex addiction disorder, like their male counterpart, is characterised by compulsive escalations of sexual acts and fantasies, and by escalations of sexual intensity to the expense of progressive emotional intimacy erosion.

-A male or female sex addict, typically uses sex without or with diminished emotional attachment.
+Female sex addicts use sex without any, or diminished, emotional attachment.
 Sexual partners are used as mere sexual objects.

-Sex addiction means not being able to stop and permanently abstain from one’s sexual compulsions, despite being fully aware of negative consequences such behaviours may be causing.
-Female sexual addiction can be identified when sex has become the defining order in a woman’s life, and when sex is overriding her needs for safety, and/or interferes with her ability to prioritising other vital aspects of her private, or professional life.
+The term ‘sex addict’ describes a person who is unable to stop, or permanently abstain, from their sexual compulsions, despite being fully aware of danger and negative consequences such behaviours may incur.
+Female sexual addiction can be identified where sex has become the defining order in her life, and where sex is overriding her needs for personal safety, or interfering with her ability to prioritising other vital aspects of her private, maternal, marital, or professional life.